rose-mead/scripts/readme.md

-A bash script to open chrome tabs for foundations students (blog, reflections and github repo).
+A bash script to open chrome tabs for foundations students (blog, reflections and github).

 ## Setup